 She is clothed in strength and dignity and she laughs without fear of the future -Proverbs 31:25

 Featured in Bill Duke's “Dark Girls”, this “Sensationnel Mère” of two middle school girls and military spouse understood that balancing work, fun, mental, spiritual, and physical wellness was not always an easy task.
 Raised by a single mother, she learned the importance of community, perseverance, and prayer.
-God led her to share her gifts through the establishment of three empowerment experiences without sacrificing what was most important, her familia.
+God led her to share her gifts through the establishment of two empowerment experiences without sacrificing what was most important, her familia.

 Shamonda Strother was raised in Atlanta, GA.
 As a nurse in Corporate America, she developed extensive leadership skills and a love for empowering others.
 After spending two decades in the nursing profession, her true passion was revealed.
-Now, she has broadened her horizons to build three empowering experiences: You Can Fit Out 2,LLC, an Atlanta-based, comprehensive, and collaborative lifestyle brand that provides peer-led youth empowerment and leadership experiences, accompanied by an apparel collection.
+Now, she has broadened her horizons to build two empowering experiences: You Can Fit Out 2,LLC, an Atlanta-based, comprehensive, and collaborative lifestyle brand that provides peer-led youth empowerment and leadership experiences, accompanied by an apparel collection.

 She brings a unique perspective.
 Drawing from her extensive leadership experience in nursing, she incorporates the holistic nursing model in her team building experiences.
 This holistic nursing model honors everyone's unique physical, mental, emotional, spiritual, and environmental strengths and challenges.
 Not only does her intellect stretch to the field of nursing, she is also a connoisseur of the arts.
 She combines education and fun to create interactive experiences that involve music, drama, fashion, dance, and team building.